arkime/arkimeweb/_wiki/cont3xt.md

 ### Using standalone

-It is possible to setup cont3xt in a standalone deployment without elasticsearch.
+It is possible to setup cont3xt in a standalone deployment without OpenSearch/Elasticsearch.
 You will need to use the addUser script with the cont3xt.ini configuration file to add users.

 <pre>